Details About the Writing Section of ACT

 ACT Writing Test is an optional section in which the students have to respond to a write-up within 30 minutes.
 This test is not required by all colleges.
-Therefore, ACT test writing should be taken by students according to the requirements or norms of the colleges in which they have applied or intend to apply.
-Those students who intend to take ACT test writing should either log on to https://actapps.act.org/writPrefRM/ or try to check with the colleges directly to know whether they would need to take this test.
-High school counselors can also provide information on the requirement of the colleges as far as taking ACT test writing is concerned.
+Therefore, should be taken by students according to the requirements or norms of the colleges in which they have applied or intend to apply.
+Those students who intend to take this particular test, should log on to the following website: https://actapps.act.org/writPrefRM/.
+Students can also check with the colleges directly, to know whether they would need to take this test.
+High school counselors can also provide information on the requirement of the colleges as far as taking this test is concerned.
 However, the scores of this section are accepted by all colleges, although they may not consider it as essential criteria for measuring the college readiness of the students who are taking ACT.

 Content of ACT Writing Section

-The writing task that is included in the ACT test writing evaluates the writing skills of the students pertaining to high school English classes or the basic skills of composition that are required while entering the college.
+The writing task that is included in this section of the examination, evaluates the writing skills of the students pertaining to high school English classes or the basic skills of composition that are required while entering the college.
 In this section, the students are provided with one write-up that describes an issue and two perspectives on which the issue is to be assessed.
 The test takers are required to put their responses on the issue based on one of the views that is given with the topic or they may develop on their own perspective.
-The scores of ACT will depend on how effectively a test taker describes his/her point of view.
-However, there will be no effect on the scores even if a test taker decides to use his/her point of view instead of the views that are already provided along with the essay in ACT test writing.
+The scores you receive in the entire examination will depend on how effectively a test taker describes his/her point of view.
+However, there will be no effect on the scores even if a test taker decides to use his/her point of view instead of the views that are already provided along with the essay in the Writing section.

 ACT Writing Test Schedule

-ACT Test Writing is available on the following schedules:
+This part of the ACT is available on the following schedules:

 - In United States and its territories, Puerto Rico and Canada, the writing tests can be taken on the six national test dates determined by ACT.